BananaCrystal/bananacrystal-payment-gateway/README.txt

 = Can i regenerate my subscription key or revoke previous key?

-Yes you regenerate existing key and the previous key would be expired incase the key is compromised
+Yes you regenerate existing key and the previous key would be expired (in case the key is compromised or you need to rotate your keys).